Saudi Albert Masmak armored carrier

-Al-Masmak was created according to the standard scheme for an armored personnel carrier with a front engine, the crew is in the middle and rear of the car.
-The driver and commander seats are located in front of the armored personnel carrier.
-Eight fully armed fighters are located in the rear of the body, one is behind the driver, one in the tower, three on the left and right sides of the hull, facing the sides of the car.
-Seats are equipped with full seat belts.
+Al-Masmak was created according to the standard scheme for an armored personnel carrier with a front engine, the crew is located in the middle and rear of the vehicle.
+The driver's and commander's seats are located in front of the armored personnel carrier.
+Eight fully armed fighters are located in the rear of the body, one is behind the driver, one in the tower, three on the left and right sides of the hull, and facing the sides of the car.
+The seats are equipped with full seat belts.
 Al-Masmak's body is a monoblock, which enhances its mine protection.
-Two large bulletproof front windows and four small bulletproof windows with loopholes on each side of the machine provide the same degree of protection as a steel case.
-The landing force loads and leaves Al-Masmak through a double outward opening door at the rear of the hull.
-There is also one hatch in the upper back of the landing compartment.
-The 4X4 Al-Masmak armored personnel carrier provides (tests have been conducted in South Africa and Saudi Arabia) the 4A and 4В mine protection level according to STANAG 4569 (double anti-tank mine or 14 kg of TNT under the body, triple anti-tank or 21 kg of TNT under any wheels of any TNT kg under any wheels distance of 50 meters from the vehicle) and 5 level ballistic protection according to STANAG 3 (4569x7.62 mm @54 m / s and 890x7.62 mm @63 m / s).
-According to the developers, the armored personnel carrier is able to withstand fire from small arms with a caliber of 830 mm.
+Two large bulletproof front windows and four small slitted bulletproof windows on each side of the vehicle provide the same degree of protection as a steel hull.
+Troopers load and leave Al-Masmak through a double outward-opening door at the rear of the hull.
+There is also one hatch in the rear upper part of the troop compartment.
+The Al-Masmak 4x4 armored personnel carrier provides (tested in South Africa and Saudi Arabia) the level of mine protection 4A and 4B according to STANAG 4569 (double anti-tank mine or 14 kg of TNT under the hull, triple anti-tank or 21 kg of TNT under any wheel, 50 kg of TNT on distance of 5 meters from the vehicle) and all-round ballistic protection level 3 according to STANAG 4569 (7.62x54 mm @ 890 m/s and 7.62x63 mm @ 830 m/s).
+According to the developers, the armored personnel carrier is able to withstand fire from small arms with a caliber of 12.7 mm.

-Al-Masmak is equipped with a modern fully protected turret mounted in the front upper part of the body, armed with a 12.7-mm or 7.62-mm machine gun, including day / night sight, as well as 4 smoke grenade launchers installed on the left side of the tower.
-The vehicle can also be armed with an 40-mm automatic grenade launcher or a remote-controlled turret with weapons of caliber up to 25 mm.
-In addition, the machine has 12 th loopholes for shooting from small arms.
+Al-Masmak is equipped with a modern fully protected turret mounted in the front upper part of the hull, armed with a 12.7 mm or 7.62 mm machine gun including a day/night sight, as well as 4 smoke grenade launchers mounted on the left side of the turret.
+The vehicle can also be armed with a 40 mm automatic grenade launcher or a remote-controlled turret with weapons up to 25 mm caliber.
+In addition, the vehicle has 12 loopholes for firing small arms.

 Standard equipment Al-Masmak includes 48000 BTU air conditioning system, 2 exhaust ventilation port, central tire inflation system, satellite navigation system, radio communication, night driving, fire extinguishing system, siren, towing device and self-pulling winch.